Vgr255/Nightmare/Walkthrough/Part 4 - Sector 5 and Wall Market.md

 you do this.
 It's extremely important that you are picked for Corneo, else you will have a tough(er) time getting to Aps in good condition.

+There is an event in the north wall market.
+I'll leave you to figure this one out.
+Search (and by that I mean, mash OK) around the trash near the weapon shop.
+This can give you a Thief materia early (Aps does not have something to steal but this will give you a second Thief materia in the sewers for maximum stealing power).

 Head back to the dress shop and get the dress.
 Head to the gym, and do some squats.
 It's the same as in the original game, very easy to win.
 You get the Blonde Wig.
 Let's tone the woman up!